Torie Wells - Reporter

 Erik Thorgersen - Weekend Morning Meteorologist

 One of the aspects of the job that Erik enjoys the most is explaining the reasons behind the forecast and helping others learn about weather.
-This is one of the reasons why Erik is also currently pursuing a Masters Degree in Secondary Education from the University at Albany which will allow him to become certified to teach high school Earth Science.
-I am excited about the possibility of creating student interest in Earth Science, Erik says.
+This is one of the reasons why Erik also received a Masters Degree in Secondary Education from the University at Albany in December 2010.
+This program led to certification to teach high school Earth Science and Erik now, in addition to his duties at CBS6 on weekends, is also an Earth/Environmental Science teacher at a local school district.
+This is why you wont see much of Erik on weekdays during the school year.
+Its a busy schedule, but Erik enjoys both jobs and sharing his passion for weather and science with both viewers and students.

 Doug Sherman - Sports Director